r1cksec/cheatsheets/theorie/amazon-web-services.md

 Names of the logical groups within S3.

 #### OrganizationAccountAccessRole
 This role has by default the AdministratorAccess Policy attached to it, giving the role complete control over the member accounts.
-In summary, this means that an attacker who controls the management account can potentially compromise any account in the organization as an administrator.
+In summary, this means that an attacker who controls the management account can potentially compromise any account in the organization as an administrator, which has this role enabled.
+The attacker needs an IAM account in the managment account, which has the permissions to assume this OrganizationAccountAccessRole.

 #### Connection Tracking
 Content Tracking allows the security groups to track information about the network traffic and allow/deny that traffic based on the Security Group rules.

 #### Management Account
-The account that effectively owns an organization.
+An AWS Account, which is the choosen managment account for an organisation.
+This account can be the central account for organization managment, but it can also delegate to other accounts.
+E.g. a security account for handling monitoring.

 #### IMDS
 The Instance Metadata Service contains the metadata and information about that specific EC2 instance.